ssenmosip/mosip-temp-documentation/Automated-Biometric-Identification-System-(ABIS)-Interface.md

 Providing unique identity for an individual is one of key features of MOSIP platform.
 To do this MOSIP will

 - Use multi modal biometric information of an individual
-- Leverage Automated Biometric Identification System (ABIS)
+- Leverage Automated Biometric Identification System (ABIS) to de-duplicate Individual's biometric data
-- Design for integrating with multiple ABIS providers and take the best result
+- Design for integrating with multiple ABIS providers to leverage expertise of different ABIS providers
 - Not use ABIS for authentication (deduplication only)

 This document will provide the specification an ABIS provider must implement to meet MOSIP's requirements.